The Heart of Hungry Caterpillars

 DIRECTOR

-Priscila Lopez
+Priscila Eugenio Lopez

 Priscila Eugenio Lopez is an experienced and passionate early childhood educator with over a decade of leadership in preschool education.
 She holds a Master’s degree in Child Development from California State University, Stanislaus.
 Throughout her career, Priscila has led with warmth, curiosity, and a deep commitment to helping children thrive in nurturing, developmentally appropriate environments.